HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 });
 {% endraw %}{% endhighlight %}

-***Note***We are using [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to allow us to add variables into the string easily without having to do lots of string concatenation.
+***Note:** We are using [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) to allow us to add variables into the string easily without having to do lots of string concatenation.*

 The first thing that we did to actually manipulate the elements is to normalise the
 {% ihighlight bash %}{% raw %}